kin-labs/rewards-engine/improvement-proposals/KRE_4_0_Proposal.md

 Every business has costs connected to it's turnover like give aways, presents etc.
 Apps have them too....we call them EARNS.
-A developer can let you EARN a little Kin as an incentive to spend more time in his store or attract more customers.
+A developer can let you EARN a little Kin as an incentive to spend more time in his app or to attract more users.
 The EARNs for the users are costs for the developer.

 His actual net turnover is the **SPENDS minus EARNS**, and is what we here call **net SPENDS**.